KonaArctic/Proton-Binaries/README.md

 # Valve Proton Binaries
 What's This?
 ------------
+In this repository are unofficial binary builds of Proton; made using Github Actions and Docker.

 Proton is a compatibility layer lets Linux users play Windows games.
 If you use the Steam client then you already have Proton.
 I don't use the Steam client.

-In this repository are binary builds of Proton; made using Github Actions and Docker.

 See [here](https://github.com/ValveSoftware/Proton) for details.